shadazam08/meesho-colone/README.md

 ## Deployed link of project

-Check out the live version of meesho-colone [meesho-colone](https://meesho-colone.vercel.app/)
+Check out the live version of [Meesho Colone](https://meesho-colone.vercel.app/)

 ## Table of Contents